nychealth/coronavirus-data/README.md

 ## Files

 ### history.csv
 Full history of reports - all of the data in each committed version of case-hosp-death.csv, indexed by the date on which a new report was committed.
+This is ncessary for analyzing delayed reporting.

 ### summary.csv
 This file contains summary information, including when the dataset was "cut" - the cut-off date and time for data included in this update.